United States Air Force Pararescue: World War II

 During the first months after America's entry into the war, there was very little need for air rescue.
 As the war progressed, a U.S. strategic bombing campaign was launched, and air rescue began to play a key role.

 Rescue units were formed around the globe under the operational control of local commanders.
 While training, techniques and equipment varied, one rule was constant: "Rescue forces must presume survivors in each crash until proved otherwise."

 Search and rescue of downed aviators in the continental United States fell primarily to the Civil Air Patrol, a civilian aviation group under the command of the Army Air Corps.
 The CAP would usually send in ground crews after locating a crash site; however, they would sometimes land small aircraft and they did experiment with parachute rescue teams.

 With Canada's entry into WWII in 1939, former Canadian fighter ace Wop May was put in charge of training operations and took over command at the No 2 Air Observer School in Edmonton, Alberta.
-Edmonton was one of the common stops for A-20 Boston, B-26 Marauder and especially B-25 Mitchell bombers being flown to the Soviet Union as part of the lend-lease program.
+Edmonton was one of the common stops for Douglas A-20 Boston, Martin B-26 Marauder and especially North American B-25 Mitchell bombers being flown to the Soviet Union as part of the lend-lease program.
 When these aircraft went down, likely due to mechanical or navigational problems, the crew often survived only to die attempting to make it out of the bush.
 May's school was often asked to supply aircraft to search for downed planes, but even when one was spotted there was often little they could do to help.
 May decided to address this problem.